tencherry10/til/thoughts/oop.md

 1. Polymorphism - Provides a mechanism for selecting a proper procedural method call via Dynamic Dispatch specifically on the type of the object.

-### Thoughts
+#### OOP is orthogonal to Encapsulation / Inheritance / Polymorphism

-Immediately, the first things to recognize is OOP does not provide Encapsulation / Inheritance / Polymorphism.
+Perhaps the most important point to realize is taht OOP does not provide Encapsulation / Inheritance / Polymorphism.
 In reality, the relationship is opposite, you must have Encapsulation / Inheritance / Polymorphism before you can have OOP.
 So, you can have Encapsulation, Inheritance, and even Polymorphism in pieces (or all) without having OOP.

 Case in point, let's look at C examples of how we can implement some or portions of OOP.
 C is chosen here b/c it is the prime example of a programming language that doesn't implement OOP intrinsically.